Long Term Outcome of PPHN After Zoloft Exposure

 Does the Zoloft label include a warning about PPHN?

-The provided evidence snippets from the Zoloft prescribing information do not explicitly mention PPHN.
-The label includes warnings for sexual dysfunction and QTc prolongation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=fda754f6-d0f3-4dce-a17a-927d64f912f7), but the absence of a specific PPHN warning suggests a potential gap in risk communication.
-However, the full label may address this elsewhere.
+Based on available label excerpts, the Zoloft prescribing information does not explicitly mention PPHN.
+It includes warnings about sexual dysfunction and QTc prolongation but lacks a specific PPHN warning (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=fda754f6-d0f3-4dce-a17a-927d64f912f7).

 Does submitting information create an attorney-client relationship?